How?

 Find a quiet moment, when you can still your thoughts a bit.

-If you are feeling separated from Love, maybe read a poem or a piece of writing that moves you and opens your heart, or think about a person or an animal who you find easy to love.
+If you are feeling separated from love, maybe read a poem or a piece of writing that moves you and opens your heart, or think about a person or an animal who you find easy to love.
 Let your heart soften.
-Let that love in!

 Open up a notebook (I find it’s most intimate to write this by hand, but you can use a laptop if you like) and write down this one question: